intersystems/FirstLook-REST/README.md

 Use or operation of this code is subject to acceptance of the license available in the code repository for this code.

 FirstLook-REST is meant for use with the InterSystems IRIS Data Platform.
-This code sample is intended to be used with "<a href="http://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=AFL_REST">First Look: Developing REST Interfaces in InterSystems IRIS</a>".
+This code sample is intended to be used with https://learning.intersystems.com/course/view.php?name=DevelopingRESTInterfaces.

 The sample shows you how to develop REST interfaces in InterSystems IRIS to access databases and productions.
 You can use these REST interfaces with UI tools, such as Angular, to provide a user interface to databases and interoperability productions.
 You can also use them to enable external systems to access InterSystems IRIS applications.